Visit the TrainWeb.org Fan Page on Facebook!

 Ex Milwaukee Road Grade Crossing Signal.

-One last view of our train before Jim drove up with the car and we all drove to the Harbor Light Restaurant.
-Here we all enjoyed a fantastic dinner with a Tacoma Harbor and BNSF mainline view to keep it interesting.
+Jim drove up with the car and we all drove to the Harbor Light Restaurant.
+Here we enjoyed a fantastic dinner with a Tacoma Harbor and BNSF mainline view to keep it interesting.
 We drove Chris and Bob back to the Best Western before Jim and I returned to the Tacoma Dome Motel for the night.

-Jim and I got up at 5 AM and then parked in the parking structure.
-Across the street at freighthouse Square we bought one way Sounder Tickets to Seattle then boarded the cab car on this train.
-At 5:45 AM the train left Tacoma and through the train came Bob and Chris.
+Jim and I got up at 5:00 AM on June 9th and drove to the parking structure and parked the car.
+Across the street at Freighthouse Square, we bought one-way Sounder tickets to Seattle, then boarded the cab car on this train.
+At 5:45 AM, the train left Tacoma and through the train came Bob and Chris.

 The inside of a Sounder Car.